antmicro/Migrant/README.rst

 The current release of Migrant uses reflection mechanisms to handle the deserialization, however the serialization is done using on-line generated methods for performance (the user can also use the reflection instead if he wishes).
 In the next release we plan to offer deserialization using generated methods as well.

+Migrant can also be configured to replace objects of given type with user provided objects during serialization or deserialization.
+The feature is known as **Surrogates**.

 Performance benchmarks against other popular serialization frameworks are yet to be run, but initial testing is quite promising.

 Compilation